-1.04 The Rules of the British Columbia Supreme Court are an essential element in achieving the Vision.
+1.03 The Civil and Family Rules of the British Columbia Supreme Court (the “Rules”) are an essential element in achieving the Vision.

-1.05 To achieve the Vision, the Attorney General and Minister of Justice has identified a number of guiding principles (the “Guiding Principles”) that should be applied to any modification or development of Rules of Court:
+1.04 To achieve the Vision, the following guiding principles (the “Guiding Principles”) should be applied to any modification or development of the Rules: